SMasiu/GraphJS/README.md

     3. **values** - If you are using simle item you shuold use number.
 Otherwise you should use array of numbers.
     4. **margin** - You can only use it if item's type is group.
 If you don't want to have margin between items in group use **margin: 'collapse'**.
 Otherwise leave it blank.
     5. **direction** - You can only use it if item's type is stacked-group.
 You can't use negative numbers in stacked-group but if you want to make them negative use **direction: 'reverse'**.
+    6. **id** - By this id you will be able to manage you item.
+    7. **name** - It is the title of your item.
+It will allow you automaticly create label from your chart.
 * **correspondTo** - By this you can choose to witch label it will be corresponding to.
 * **correspondToSecondary** - By this you can choose witch label will be signature label.
 * **factor** - [more about facotrs]()